-The maximum detected concentration was used as the exposure point concentration, which is generally considered to be a conservative assumption because receptors are unlikely to be exposed to the maximum concentration of all COPCs over an extended period of time.
+In addition, the The maximum detected concentration was used as the exposure point concentration, which is generally considered to be a conservative assumption because receptors are unlikely to be exposed to the maximum concentration of all COPCs over an extended period of time.
 As discussed further in Section 3.6, chloroform contributed almost exclusively to the non-cancer hazard index and cancer risk estimates.
-Of the nine soil gas samples collected in Parcels A/B, the highest concentrations of chloroform were detected in three samples adjacent to one another in Parcel B and the concentrations detected in these samples were much higher than the chloroform concentrations detected in the other six samples.
-Further, the three highest detected concentrations were relatively similar (440, 400, and 270 micrograms per cubic meter [ $\mu$ g/m3]), suggesting that the maximum chloroform concentration may be reasonably representative of chloroform concentrations in soil gas in this area of Parcel B.
+Of the nine soil gas samples collected in Parcels A/ B, the highest concentrations of chloroform were detected in three samples adjacent to one another in Parcel B and the concentrations detected in these samples.
+Further, the three highest detected concentrations were relatively similar (440, 400, and 270 micrograms per cubic meter [μg/m3]), suggesting that the maximum chloroform concentrations in soil gas in this area of Parcel B.

 Figure 2 presents the chloroform results for soil gas and groundwater.
 As shown, soil gas locations were placed at the farthest down-gradient property boundary, while other locations were spread randomly throughout the Parcels.
 Some soil gas locations were co-located near groundwater monitoring wells.
 Higher soil-gas concentrations were detected in Parcel B where higher concentrations of chloroform in groundwater were also detected.
-Additionally, chloroform was detected in groundwater at a monitoring well located directly up-gradient from Parcel B (MW23) at higher concentrations than those reported in Parcels A/B. Up-gradient groundwater concentrations likely contribute to the measured soil gas concentrations in Parcel B. Finally, based on the soil gas sampling locations, and considering these locations in context of the entire site-wide investigation, the sample results are deemed representative to evaluate Parcel A/B soil gas conditions.
+Additionally, chloroform was detected in groundwater at a monitoring well located directly up--gradient from Parcel B (MW23) at higher concentrations than those reported in Parcels A/B. Up-gradient groundwater concentrations likely contribute to the measured soil gas concentrations in Parcel B. Finally, based on the soil gas sampling locations, and considering these locations in context of the entire site-wide investigation, the sample results are deemed representative to evaluate Parcel A/B soil gas conditions.